-The amendment clarifies that in applying the '10 per cent' test to financial liability, an entity includes only fees paid or received betwee the lender, including fees paid or received by either the entity or the
+The amendment clarifies that in applying the '10 per cent' test to assess whether to derecognise a financial liability, an entity includes only fees paid or received between the entity (the borrower) and the lender, including fees paid or received by either the entity or the lender on the other's behalf.

-The amendment is applied prospectively to modifications and exchange the entity first applies the amendment.
+The amendment is applied prospectively to modifications and exchanges that occur on or after the date the entity first applies the amendment.

-The amendment is effective for annual periods beginning on or a application permitted.
+The amendment is effective for annual periods beginning on or after 1 January 2022, with early application permitted.